How the temporalities of past, future, and present have been used in Cuban political rhetoric and expressed in Cuban culture

 Recent events in Cuba have placed the search for democracy and social justice center stage, and Torres also studies the temporalities underpinning these movements, asking whether these projects are providing alternatives to overused past and future tropes.
 She suggests ways of thinking for today’s activists, encouraging them to remember history and imagine new possibilities while cultivating space for human agency now.

-María de los Ángeles Torres is LAS Distinguished Professor of Latin American and Latino Studies at the University of Illinois Chicago.
+María de los Ángeles Torres is Distinguished University Professor of Latin American and Latino Studies at the University of Illinois Chicago.
 She is the author or editor of many books, including In the Land of Mirrors: Cuban Exile Politics in the United States and The Lost Apple: Operation Pedro Pan, Cuban Children in the U.S., and the Promise of a Better Future.

 Publication of this work made possible by a Sustaining the Humanities through the American Rescue Plan grant from the National Endowment for the Humanities.